-Words like legendary, iconic or seminal tend to be thrown around far too liberally in rock, but all three define a concert that took place in San Francisco 40 years ago.
+Words like 'legendary', 'iconic' or 'seminal' tend to be thrown around far too liberally in rock, but all three define a concert that took place in San Francisco more than four decades ago.
 The Band, erstwhile collaborators when Bob Dylan “went electric” who subsequently made their own mark on the music world, bowed out with a star-studded farewell show, billed as The Last Waltz.

 For the first hour of the gig, in which The Band rattled through their choicest back pages, from the opening Up On Cripple Creek to the jaunty Rag Mama Rag, there was little in the way of clues as to what would happen next.
 Then a tidal wave of famous folk rolled across the stage to give their buddies a suitably joyous send-off.

 - The Band - The Last Waltz 40th Anniversary Edition reissue album review

 - How Bob Dylan And The Holy Trinity Changed Music Forever

 - Warren Haynes to lead New Orleans live tribute to the Band's Last Waltz